Traffic enforcement camera: United States

 According to the 2003 NCHRP study on Red Light Running (RLR), "RLR automated enforcement can be an effective safety countermeasure....[I]t appears from the findings of several studies that, in general, RLR cameras can bring about a reduction in the more severe angle crashes with, at worst, a slight increase in less severe rear-end crashes.
 However it noted that "there is not enough empirical evidence based on proper experimental design procedures to state this conclusively."

 A study conducted in Alabama and published in 2016 reveals that Red Light Cameras (RLCs) seem to have a slight impact on the clearance lost time; the intersections equipped with RLCs are half a second less in use compared with those without cameras; and highway capacity manual estimates a shorter lost time and thus may overestimate the intersection's capacity.

 A 2024 study found that automated traffic enforcement through speed cameras led to more equitable enforcement of speeding rules than police stops.
 Police stops were substantially more likely to target black drivers than automated traffic cameras were.

-San Francisco
+A 2025 study, using quasi-experimental evidence, found that speed cameras in New York City caused a reduction in collisions by 30% and injuries by 16%.

 Six months after activating its Speed Safety Camera Program in 2025, the San Francisco Municipal Transportation Agency reported a 72% reduction in speeding at 15 camera-equipped locations.
 This has resulted in approximately 20,000 fewer vehicles speeding daily at these sites and a 4 MPH drop in average speeds.
 It is the first city in California to implement a speed camera pilot under Assembly Bill 645.